Muditsharma670/EMsquard/README.md

 # EMsquard
-this is my first project
+this is my first project.
-auther mudit sharma
+Auther --> mudit sharma